roytang/blog/content/posts/2008/11/ptq-kyoto-i.md

   </div>
 </div>

 The pool had decent removal, but no big game-winning bombs.
 I immediately went for red with the 2 Iguanars, and later was deciding between Naya or Jund.
 Eventually I just went four colors, Jund splashing white for removal.
 The deck was pretty decent and I figured I could hit 5-2 or even better if I got lucky.
-I kept wondering all day whether Manaplasm was any good and later someone pointed out I should have maindecked Topan Ascetic &#8211; I keep underestimating that guy &#8211; so I tried out swapping him for the Ooze, but couldn&#8217;t get definite results to tell me the &#8216;plasm really sucked.
+I kept wondering all day whether Manaplasm was any good and later someone pointed out I should have maindecked Topan Ascetic &#8211; I keep underestimating that guy &#8211; so I tried out swapping him for the Ooze, but couldn&'t get definite results to tell me the &#8216;plasm really sucked.

 **